A randomized controlled trial: does coaching using video during direct laryngoscopy improve residents' success in neonatal intubations?

 RESULTS: The overall intubation success rate was greater in the VDL vs. TDL group (57% vs. 33%, P < 0.05).
 First-year residents and residents intubating their first patient had higher intubation success rates in the VDL vs. TDL group (58% vs. 23% and 50% vs. 17%, respectively, P < 0.05).

 CONCLUSIONS: Resident coaching using VDL improved neonatal intubation success rates.
 Incorporating VDL as a coaching tool can optimize the quality of training during limited opportunities to achieve procedural competency and improve intubation-related patient outcomes.

 Graduate Medical Education

 Volz, Sarah; Stevens, Timothy P; and Dadiz, Rita, "A randomized controlled trial: does coaching using video during direct laryngoscopy improve residents' success in neonatal intubations?"
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 150.